 COSMIC TRICKSTER for bassoon and string quartet.
 For the Dover String Quartet with William Short, Principal Bassoon of the Metropolitan Opera Orchestra.
 9 minutes.
 2017.

 SERIOUS BUT NOT DESPERATE WALTZ for fl, hrp, vln, vla, vc, cb, pno.
-Written for a group of Berlin Philharmonic principals and friends.
+Written for a group of Berlin Philharmonic principals.
 Premiered at the DiMenna Center, New York, NY, November 8, 2016.
 5 minutes.
 2016.

 CELLO SONATA for cello with piano.
 20 minutes.
 2016.